lucasmz-dev/microG-wiki/Home.md

 - Free and open source (Apache 2.0 licensed)

 ### System Requirements
 Your Android system needs to support [signature spoofing](https://github.com/microg/android_packages_apps_GmsCore/wiki/Signature-Spoofing) so GmsCore can pretend the existence of the official Play Services to applications calling Google APIs.
-OmniROM 5 and 6 provide out-of-the-box support.
+OmniROM 5, 6, and MarshRom provide out-of-the-box support.

 ### Modules
 GmsCore includes the Unified Network Location Provider module (UnifiedNlp) which handles application calls to Google's network location provider.
 It relies on location and address lookup backends which must be installed separately.
 For more information on UnifiedNlp and its backends, please refer to the [module's wiki](https://github.com/microg/android_packages_apps_UnifiedNlp/wiki).